 "I created an Automation with an entry point and an action step, but no one is in the Automation.
 What did I do wrong?"

 There are a few things you can check when this happens.
-But first let's take note of how Automations operate.
+Let's answer this question here:

-When a Sequence is inside of a Visual Automation, as subscribers go through all of the Published emails in the Sequence, they are marked as having completed that Sequence, the Visual Automation unsubscribes them from that particular Sequence—not your subscriber list entirely.
+When a Sequence is inside of a Visual Automation, as Subscribers go through all of the Published emails in the Sequence, they are marked as having completed that Sequence.
+The Visual Automation unsubscribes them from that particular Sequence once they've completed it, but does not unsubscribe them from your list altogether.
 The Automation moves them forward to the next step in the Automation.

 If you have an Automation Rule that sends a Subscriber to a Sequence, when the Subscriber makes it through all of the published emails, in this case they will not be unsubscribed from the Sequence.
 They will still be an active Subscriber in this Sequence.

 If you were to add an email to this Sequence later on down the road, this Subscriber who was added via the Rule will get that new email you added.